plone/training/dexterity_2.rst

         """Marker interface for the Browserlayer
         """

-We register the browserlayer in generic setup in ``profiles/default/browserlayer.xml``
+We register the browserlayer in GenericSetup in ``profiles/default/browserlayer.xml``

 .. code-block:: xml